Davidasx/FR33-CH4T/README.md

 ## Important Notice

 As this is a free project, abuse may be unavoidable.
-Although this project provides a really high limit of questions per day, the limits will still appear if there is a high number of users.
-This project is currently open to the public but, if a limit is ever reached one day, it will turn into a invitational project until I work to raise the limits.
+Although this project provides a really high limit of questions per day, the limits will still appear if there is a high number of users or some users that are abusing it.
+This project is currently open to the public but, if large amounts of abuse are seen, it may turn into a invitational project..

 I will NOT track your activities while using free-chat.
-However, I hope that you do not spam, to the benefits of the whole community of users.
+However, I hope that you do not abuse, to the benefits of the whole community of users.

 ## Features